-Let’s face it, 2020 hasn’t been the kindest to us.
-From a global pandemic that has forced us to stay indoors and limit social interaction, to raging wildfires across California and Colorado polluting our air, our daily life has been abruptly interrupted.
-All of this can have a major impact on our stress levels and mental health.
+From a global pandemic that once forced us to stay indoors and limit social interaction, to raging wildfires across California and Colorado polluting our air, our daily life was abruptly interrupted two years ago.
+Most of us can agree that this had a major impact on our stress levels and mental health.
 If we are unable to go outside to breathe in fresh air or feed our inner social butterfly with a gathering of friends and family, how can we keep our health in check?
 The design of our built environment may have some of the answers we are looking for.

 According to Terrapin Bright Green’s 14 Patterns of Biophilic Design, the relationship between nature, human biology, and design of the built environment are all factors of how people benefit from design applications when biophilic design is used.
 From visual connections, to awareness of seasonal and temporal changes, these factors create a biophilic design pattern that establishes a strong and meaningful connection with natural elements.

 One factor that Terrapin discusses is biomorphic forms and patterns or “symbolic references to contoured, patterned, textured or numerical arrangements that persist in nature.”
 This is where Parasoleil can be particularly useful in your next project.
 These forms and patterns are thought to reduce stress and enhance concentration due to a person’s visual preference for organic and biomorphic forms.

 In architecture, the use of of trees and various flora in a courtyard design provide access to nature.
 HMC Architects goes into detail in their article Create Access to Nature Through Biophilic Architecture and Design Principles, on how architects use biophilic design to offer views of these natural environments through the use of natural building materials and finishes, operable windows, and HVAC systems.
 Incorporating these design elements into a structure or building can result in a productive and healthy working environment for its occupants.